robwierzbowski/generator-jekyllrb/README.md

 #### grunt (default)

-`grunt` on its own is a special task that runs code checks, any tests you've added, and builds the site.
+`grunt` on its own is a special task that runs `grunt check`, any tests you've added, and `grunt build`.

 #### Individual tasks and :targets